Pennsylvania Salaried Employees Laws

 ($1,000 ÷ 40) = $25.00.

 If the employee worked 50 hours in a week, they are entitled to 10 hours of overtime.
-So, to determine overtime pay, multiply the regular rate by the number of overtime hours worked and then multiplying that amount by one time and one-half (1.5):
+So, to determine overtime pay, multiply the regular rate by the number of overtime hours worked and then multiply that amount by one time and one-half (1.5):

 (Regular rate) x (Overtime hours) x (1.5) = Overtime pay